Ghir/JS-Project-1---Random-Quote-Generator/README.md

-### Random Quote Generator
+## Random Quote Generator

-This was an exercise to learn Html, Css and JavaScript.
+This was an exercise to learn HTML, CSS and JavaScript.
 Shows a page with random quotes and background colors, with buttons to select a category.

 &nbsp;
 &nbsp;